Dream Girl (2019 film)

 Dream Girl is a 2019 Indian Hindi-language comedy-drama film directed by Raaj Shaandilyaa in his directorial debut and produced by Ekta Kapoor.
 It stars Ayushmann Khurrana as a cross-gender actor whose female voice impersonation begets attention from others, talking about depression and loneliness.

 Released on 13 September 2019, Dream Girl was a major critical and commercial success, entering the 100 Crore Club in India.
 It grossed ₹148 crore net in India and over ₹200 crore worldwide, becoming one of the highest-grossing Hindi films of 2019 and Khurrana's highest-grossing film in India.
 A spiritual sequel titled Dream Girl 2 was released in 2023.

 Plot

 Karam is a young stage actor renowned for his ability to imitate female voices and play female characters.
-To support his father Jagjit financially, Karam uses his female voice to land a job under Mauji alias "W-ji" at a "friendship" call center where female operators entertain clients.
+To support his father Jagjit financially, Karam uses his female voice to land a job under Mauji alias "W-ji" at a "friendship" call centre where female operators entertain clients.
 Karam dons the persona of “Pooja” and garners admiration from many clients including an adolescent Toto, P. C. Rajpal, and misandrist Roma, while keeping his job a secret from everyone except his best friend Smiley.

 At this juncture, Karam falls in love with Mahi and gets engaged to her, but does not yet reveal his job to her.
-However, Jagjit and Mahi’s brother Mahinder also become Karam’s clients and fall for his Pooja persona, much to his chagrin.
-Unwilling to deceive his loved ones, Karam tries to distance himself from his clients, but Wji threatens to reveal Karam’s secret if he does not continue working.
+However, Jagjit and Mahi's brother Mahinder also become Karam's clients and fall for his Pooja persona, much to his chagrin.
+Unwilling to deceive his loved ones, Karam tries to distance himself from his clients, but Wji threatens to reveal Karam's secret if he does not continue working.
 To complicate matters further, Toto, Rajpal, Mahinder, and Jagjit propose marriage to Pooja while Roma insists on meeting in person.

 As Karam tries to dissuade his admirers, a series of confrontations with them leads Mahi to suspect him of cheating.
 Karam finally confesses to Mahi that he did his job out of financial need, and Mahi sympathizes with him.
-When Mahi and Karam confront Wji for his blackmail, the latter retaliates by attempting to frame Karam for Pooja’s apparent murder.
+When Mahi and Karam confront Wji for his blackmail, the latter retaliates by attempting to frame Karam for Pooja's apparent murder.
 This plan fails when Karam reveals the truth behind Pooja to everyone, after which Rajpal arrests Wji for his deception.